-The ALN Panel considers the learners needs and the ALP required.
+The ALN Panel considers the learner's needs and the ALP required.
 Depending upon the decision the local authority may either:

-- Prepare the IDP and direct the school to maintain it, or; - Prepare and maintain the IDP
+- Direct the school to prepare and maintain the IDP, or; - Prepare the IDP and direct the school to maintain it, or; - Prepare and maintain the IDP

 The IDP is a legal document that specifies and quantifies the ALP provision that is to be made.
 Where an IDP names a specific school then the pupil must be admitted to the school named on the IDP.

 Only the Local Authority can name a specific school on an IDP.